kksgandhi/personal_site/Review Of Trends In Serious Gaming For Education-Young.md

 Great for [[PE]]

-History is good too, especially with [[transformational games need thoughtful implementation|thoughtful implementation]].
+History is good too, especially with [[designing transformational games|thoughtful implementation]].
 One largescale study showed not too much benefit, but potential retention benefits (players may remember it for a long time, despite being just as good right after the lesson.)

 [[edugames don't fit well into the classroom structure]]